 Amwell House dating back to 1750, this handsome building sits almost adjacent to the Ware Station Built by the Quaker poet, John Scott and his father was also lived in by Arthur Tite form 1876 (maker of the Gilpin window), one of the most historic buildings in Ware.
 Has now been exquisitely and masterfully redesigned into Nine stunning apartments by Whitehart Developments.

-A spacious two-bedroom duplex apartment set on the first and second floor spanning 1,686 sq ftforming part of Amwell House which encapsulates the period features, even before you enter the apartment.
-On entry you will begin to appreciate the attention to detail In addition to the perfect mix of modern finishes and original features from Farrow & Ball paints to stunning fireplaces.
-The apartment comprises of; entrance hall, cloak room, reception room, separate bespoke kitchen breakfast room, marble work surfaces and integrated Smeg appliances.
-The Second bedroom, beautiful bathroom with exceptional bespoke tiling and porcelain flooring.
-The entire upper floor is dedicated to the master suite, sleeping area, dressing area and a spectacular bathroom.
-AREA INFORMATION
+This fantastic two bedroom apartment is set on the ground floor of Amwell House and spans over 1095 sq ft.
+On entry you will begin to appreciate the attention to detail as well as the perfect mix of modern finishes and original features from Farrow & Ball paints to stunning fireplaces.
+The apartment comprises of; entrance hall, an open plan living area with bespoke integrated kitchen and marble work surfaces, two double bedroom and a luxury bathroom.